vuejs/vitepress/docs/reference/default-theme-edit-link.md

   }
 }
 ```

+It should not have side-effects nor access anything outside of its scope since it will be serialized and executed in the browser.

 By default, this will add the link text "Edit this page" at the bottom of the doc page.
 You may customize this text by defining the `text` option.